 Introduction

 Compositional patterns in ecological communities is a result of numerous factors acting both contemporary and historically to determine the assembly of currently species in space and time (1).
 The patterns of variation exhibited in community composition can reveal the imprints that different factors leave on these communities (2) (e.g. Kissling et al. 2012).
-In this sense, beta diversity metrics that considers both taxonomic information joint with an investigation of the distribution of lineages has been showed effective to reveal the balance among contemporary and historical/biogeographical factors acting on community organization (4–8).
+In this sense, beta diversity metrics that considers both taxonomic and lineages distribution through space have been showed effective to reveal the balance among contemporary and historical/biogeographical factors acting on community organization (4–8).

 Particularly, the investigation of the variation in communities of distinct biogeographic areas (Morrone, XXX) have the potential to reveal factors associated with the history of each bioregion acting on the determination of community structure.
-We can ask if the variation among communities are mainly determined by these historical constraints (for example, related to the biogeographical barriers) or environmental factors, or a balance among these two (ref(9)).
-For example, (10) Duarte et al (2014) shows how the taxonomic and phylogenetic beta diversity patterns reveals that differences in tree composition of Atlantic Forest complex is mainly due to recent events occurring in the evolutionary history of the group.
+We can ask if the variation among communities are mainly determined by these historical constraints (for example, related to the biogeographical barriers and vicariance), environmental factors, or a balance among these two (9) (Graham and Fine, 2008).
+For example, (10) Duarte et al (2014) showed how taxonomic and phylogenetic beta diversity patterns reveal that differences in tree composition of Atlantic Forest complex are mainly due to recent events occurring in the evolutionary history of the group.
 In aquatic ecosystems, (11) Petry et al. (2016) stressed the importance of historical connectivity of costal lagoons acting on the assembly of fish communities.
-Therefore, investigate taxonomic and phylogenetic variation from different regions offers a more complete portrait of mechanisms acting on community structure than when used only the traditional taxonomic component of variation.
+Therefore, investigate taxonomic and phylogenetic variation from different regions offers a more complete portrait of mechanisms acting on community structure than when use only the traditional taxonomic dimension of biodiversity.

 Particularly, in neotropical freshwater ecosystems, the understanding of the balance among historical and local environmental factors is rarely addressed.
-Paraná and Paraguay basins comprises two of the main tributaries in South America, each one with particularities in their environmental characteristics and biotas, being considered as two distinct bioregions (ref(12)).
-In this perspective, compare community composition among Paraná and Paraguay basins comprise an interesting approach to investigate the interplay among contemporary and historical/biogeographical factors.
-Particularly, headwater stream fish communities from different basins are separated by long distances, making them adequate models to address the biogeographical perspective on the study of fish community assembly.
+Paraná and Paraguay basins comprise two of the main tributaries in South America, each one with particularities in their environmental characteristics and biotas, being considered as two distinct bioregions (12) (Albert and Reis, 2011).
+In this perspective, compare headwater stream fish communities from Paraná and Paraguay basins, separated by long distances, offers an adequate model to address the biogeographical perspective on the study of fish community assembly.

-The current knowledge about headwater streams of Paraná and Paraguay Basins, suggested that the biogeographical isolation resulted in different stream fish composition (Valerio et al., 2007), and that Upper Paraná river basin constitute an area of high endemism due to Sete Quedas Fall, that works as a biogeographical barrier.
+The current knowledge about headwater streams of Paraná and Paraguay Basins, suggested that the biogeographical isolation resulted in different stream fish composition among these basins (Valerio et al., 2007), and that Upper Paraná river basin constitute an area of high endemism due to Sete Quedas Fall, that works as a biogeographical barrier.
 Furthermore, the characteristics of headwater streams in Paraguay basin (accidented with waterfalls) resulted in a more variable fish fauna than in Paraná Basin due to the higher isolation of the streams (13,14).
-The amount of this differences in taxonomic composition can be a result of differences in historical processes acting on the distribution of lineages, however, this is an open question at the moment.
-Furthermore, little is know about the mechanisms associated to the variation in community composition of headewater streams (e.g. species sorting, habitat filtering (15)).
+Therefore, the differences in taxonomic composition can be a result of differences in historical processes acting on the distribution of lineages, however, this is an open question at the moment.
+Furthermore, little is known about the mechanisms associated to the variation in community composition of headewater streams (e.g. species sorting, habitat filtering (15)).